hertogp/spfcheck/README.md

 - `type` should be one of `A`, `AAAA`, `CNAME`, `MX`, `NS`, `PTR`, `SOA`, `SPF` or `TXT`, and
 - `error` should be one of `FORMERR`, `NXDOMAIN`, `SERVFAIL`, `TIMEOUT` or `ZERO_ANSWERS`

-The DNS `type` and `error` are both are case-insensitive and all domains are taken relative to root ('.') which is always stripped if present.
+The DNS `type` and `error` are both case-insensitive and all domains are taken relative to root ('.') which is always stripped if present.
 In case of any errors, the resource record is ignored and a warning logged.